-- You should expect to allocate approximately six to eight hours per week, per course to complete your work.
+- You should expect to allocate approximately eight to ten hours per week, per course to complete your work.

 - Assignments are due on specified days throughout the course duration and all information will be included on your course outline.

 - Teaching methods include weekly readings, facilitated discussion boards, videos, narrated PowerPoint slides, group and individual projects/assignments.
 You will be interacting with your classmates and your instructors on a weekly basis.

 - Courses use McMaster’s online learning management system called Avenue to Learn (A2L) to access course materials, including course notes, instructional videos and electronic readings, practice exercises/problems, formal hand-in assignments, and other course resources.
 Courses make use of discussion boards, so as to provide opportunities for peer-to-peer dialogue, group dialogue and instructor-to-group/student communication.
 A2L is also used for assignment submission and feedback.
 A2L is web-based and can be accessed from any internet connection.